 Although every effort has been made to ensure that the information given in this leaflet is accurate, none of the information given can give you legal rights to benefits that differ from those provided in the pension trust and rules.

 Helpline: 0800 012 1117

-Website address: railwayspensions.co.uk
+Website address: btppensions.co.uk

-Date published: August 2020
+Last reviewed: July 2024

 We recommend that you get independent financial advice before making any important decisions about your pensions arrangements.